José Luis Torrente

 José Luis Torrente is a fictional character created by Spanish actor and director Santiago Segura and the main character in the Torrente scatological and dark comedy-action film series.
-The series so far includes five films; Torrente: El brazo tonto de la ley (1998), Torrente 2: Misión en Marbella (2001), Torrente 3: El protector (2005), Torrente 4: Lethal Crisis (2011) and Torrente 5: Operación Eurovegas (2014).
+The series so far includes six films; Torrente, the Dumb Arm of the Law (1998), Torrente 2: Mission in Marbella (2001), Torrente 3: el protector (2005), Torrente 4: Lethal Crisis (2011), Torrente 5: Operación Eurovegas (2014), and Torrente for President (2026).

-There are also video games Torrente: El videojuego and Torrente 3, which were released with the second and third movies, respectively.
+There are also video games Torrente and Torrente 3: The Protector, which were released with the second and third movies, respectively.

 Description and career

 Born and usually resident in Madrid, Spain, José Luis Torrente is an ugly, bald, overweight, dirty, corrupt, lying, fascist, racist, and chauvinistic retired cop.
 He refuses to accept his expulsion from the Police corps, so he still "patrols" each night in his old car in order to "fight" what he considers criminal actions.
 Poor immigrants and drug-addicts are often victims of his actions, while he usually refuses to confront real criminals due to his actual cowardice (sometimes, however, Torrente is able to show a surprising amount of courage).

-Torrente openly states his admiration for Generalísimo Francisco Franco (and later for King Juan Carlos and the crown prince), and is a declared fan of the Atlético de Madrid Football Club and Spanish singer El Fary.
+Torrente openly states his admiration for Generalísimo Francisco Franco, and is a declared fan of the Atlético de Madrid Football Club and Spanish singer El Fary.
 Since his legionary stay in the Sahara Campaign, he has dragged a post-traumatic stress disorder, aggravated by war memories, episodes of ethnic cleansing of the native Afro-Hispanic-Beydán population at the hands of Francophone Alawite invaders from the north.
 These episodes will not stop coming to his memory constantly, tormenting him during the course of all his adventures and misadventures.

 Following his discharge, he loses his partner (an old mentor) in a shoot-out in ChinaTown brothel.
 He had a depressive disorder and was dismissed from his job as a cop.
 Due to his lack of a proper job (he continues patrolling and undertaking detective work), Torrente faces financial problems from time to time and lives in a dirty small apartment in a depressing part of the city.
 He used to live with his old and sick father Felipe (later revealed to be actually Torrente's uncle, due to an affair between Felipe's wife and his twin brother Mauricio) and forced him to beg for food and money in the streets, spending almost all the money collected plus his social security annuity in his personal affairs.
 Felipe is not the only one manipulated by Torrente in order to achieve his own goals.